apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    -  ``0`` no ``Age`` header is added
    -  ``1`` the ``Age`` header is added

-.. ts:cv:: CONFIG proxy.config.http.response_server_str STRING ATS/${PACKAGE_VERSION}
-   :reloadable:
-   :overridable:

-   The Server: string that ATS will insert in a response header (if requested, see above).
-Note that the actual default value is defined with ``"ATS/" PACKAGE_VERSION`` in a C++ source code, and you must write such as ``ATS/6.0.0`` if you really set a value with the version in :file:`records.config` file.
-If you want to hide the version, you can set this value to ``ATS``.

 .. ts:cv:: CONFIG proxy.config.http.enable_url_expandomatic INT 0
    :reloadable: